 I immediately plunged into “The Milton Klonsky I Knew,” the essay assigned me by Commentary managing editor Marion Magid.

-Here is another account taken from Keep This Quiet!
-IV: More Initiations:
+Here is more detail, taken from Keep This Quiet!
+IV:

 Below is an early account I wrote about this “computer PK” process, in 1994.
-I was trying to convince Program Chair Adrian Parker to let me present at the next international PA convention.
-As parapsychologists are laboratory-research-oriented, there wasn’t much chance, which indeed he reminded me in his answer.
-Here is what I wrote:
+I was trying to convince Program Chair Adrian Parker to let me present at the next international Parapsychology Association convention.
+As parapsychologists are laboratory-research-oriented, there wasn’t much chance.
+Nevertheless, I wrote:

 Since the beginning of ’91, upon bringing my first computer into the apartment in Belgium, I have experienced unusual text alterations.
 The computer is a low-budget one, with no unusual attachments.
 It was programmed by a friend, including the installation of Word Perfect 5.1.
 The purpose of buying the computer was to facilitate writing a book.
 It transpired that as I worked first on an article about a man I had known in New York City, “The Milton Klonsky I Knew,” the energy I could feel in the apartment was greatly heightened.
 I had difficulty sleeping many hours, the sense of intensity was so strong.
 And there began to appear phenomena of altered text.
-The man who was the subject of the article was someone who had established a reputation of being inexplicable.
+The subject of the article was someone who had established a reputation of being inexplicable.
 To many he was a mentor, to others a person hard to know who yet left a feeling of mystery.
-In the early nineties a book was published, The Fifties, in which he was described as “a Village cult genius of the forties . . . with an IQ that could stutter your butter.”
+In the early 1990s in the book The Fifties, he was described as “a Village cult genius of the forties . . . with an IQ that could stutter your butter.”

 But might it not still happen?